Best Practices for Sending Templates

 If you need to survey older customers, consider using our Intro Message feature to help provide a bit of context.
 This can help make the outreach much more clear to those less immediately familiar with your brand.

 When pulling together customer email addresses, be sure to remove anyone who has previously bounced, unsubscribed, or otherwise.
-Scrubbing any bad email addresses will ensure you’re only using your plan’s volume for active customers who will be likely to respond.
-If sending via SMS, double-check all phone numbers to ensure they’re still valid (ex. if a customer recently updated their number).
+Scrubbing any bad email addresses will ensure you’re only using your sends for active customers who will be likely to respond.

 Add detail with Properties